 The tortoise is a critical component of the longleaf pine-scrub oak community.
 Species management on Fort Benning consists of burrow and habitat protection.
 In areas with high vehicular traffic, "Sensitive Area" signs are posted around known active and inactive tortoise burrows, totaling 150 acres, and the burrows are also marked.
 These sites are located primarily in mechanized training areas.
 Digging activities and vehicles are required to stay 50 feet away from the burrows to protect the integrity of the burrow area (personal communication, Thornton, 2003).
-Based on the 1996 survey by USFWS, there are 388 known active/inactive tortoise burrows and 1,453 acres of Gopher Tortoise habitat in the area of the preferred alternative (Alternative III); 76 known active/inactive tortoise burrows and 225 acres of tortoise habitat in the area of the other action alternative (Alternative II); and 519 known active/inactive tortoise burrows and 986 acres of tortoise habitat in the vicinity of Hastings Range (Alternative I) (personal communication, Thornton, 2003).
-Additional surveys will be conducted to accurately assess the number of active/inactive tortoise burrows and habitat in the site chosen at the conclusion of the NEPA process to obtain a thorough and up-to-date survey prior to construction.
+Based on the 1996 survey by USFWS, there are 249 known active/inactive tortoise burrows and 1,176 acres of Gopher Tortoise habitat in the area of the preferred alternative (Alternative III); 76 known active/inactive tortoise burrows and 225 acres of tortoise habitat in the area of the other action alternative (Alternative II); and 519 known active/inactive tortoise burrows and 986 acres of tortoise habitat in the vicinity of Hastings Range (Alternative I) (personal communication, Thornton, 2003).
+Additional surveys will be conducted to accurately assess the number of active/inactive tortoise burrows and habitat at the Alternative II site if it were chosen.

 Auburn University is currently conducting a study on Gopher tortoise relocation stress at Fort Benning.
-So far, the study has resulted in the relocation of 14 gopher tortoises from the D-14 area to the F-3 area, where they will be monitored to see if there is a correlation between habitat quality and relocation stressers, such as immune system and reproductive functionality.
-The two year study will also include the relocation of additional Gopher tortoises during the spring of 2004.
+So far, the study has resulted in the relocation of 14 gopher tortoises from the D-14 area to the F-3 area, where they will be monitored to see if there is a correlation between habitat quality and relocation stressors, such as immune system and reproductive functionality.
+The two-year study will also include the relocation of additional Gopher tortoises during the summer of 2004.
+Auburn University (AU) has surveyed a large portion of the preferred alternative (Alternative III) and has visited all of the known burrow locations within the area.
+They are now estimating that there are at this time only 20 to 30 tortoises still inside the construction/tree removal area.
+Prior to construction, further surveys will be conducted.